tecnocrata/node-react-course/days/day04/exercises.md

 ## Exercises Day 4

-### Complete and Show all previous exercises
+### Create a callback that passes a parameter

 ### Move all previous exercises to nodejs console programs

-* Fibbonaci
+- Fibbonaci

-* Simple calculator
+- Simple calculator

-* Complex Calculator
+- Complex Calculator

 ## Project Day 3